xperiandri/Elmish.Uno/README.md

 ### Elevator pitch

-Elmish.Uno is a **production-ready** library that allows you to write WPF apps with the robust, simple, well-known, and battle-tested MVU architecture, while still allowing you to use all your XAML knowledge and tooling to create UIs.
+Elmish.Uno is a **production-ready** library that allows you to write Uno apps with the robust, simple, well-known, and battle-tested MVU architecture, while still allowing you to use all your XAML knowledge and tooling to create UIs.

 Some benefits of MVU you’ll get with Elmish.Uno is: